udhos/opentelemetry-trace-sqs/README.md

 ## Extract trace from SQS received message

-Use `otelsqs.ContextFromSqsMessageAttributes()` to extract trace context from SQS message.
+Use `SqsCarrierAttributes.Extract()` to extract trace context from SQS message.

 ```go
 import (